Harmonix Finance

 Claim

-Once fulfilled, call claimWithdraw(requestId) to receive the underlying stablecoin (USDC, USDT, or USDH).
+Once fulfilled, call claimRedeem(requestId) to receive USDC.

 Risks